FreeRDP/FreeRDP/docs/wlog.md

 ### Udp

-This appender sends the loging messages to a pre-defined remote host via UDP.
+This appender sends the logging messages to a pre-defined remote host via UDP.

 Options: